 Nancy Macharia said although trade unions signed the 2021-2025 CBA, it did not contain any monetary value, a move that would now be the subject of a review.

-TSC negotiated a non-monetary 2021-2025 CBA with the teacher unions pursuant to the advisory from the Salaries Review Commission.
+TSC negotiated a non-monetary 2021-2025 CBA with the teacher unions under the advisory of the TSC Salary Review Commission.
 It was agreed that the CBA be reviewed mid-term if the economic situation would improve in the country.

 “The Commission would wish to review the 2021-2025 CBA, more specifically the salary component with an aim to motivate teachers under the employment of the Commission.”
 Nancy Macharia said